deniederhut/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 3. Optionally, identify the discussion topics that you want to be divided by cohort.

-  * If you want :ref:`course-wide discussion topics to be divided by cohort<Identifying Private CourseWide Discussion Topics>`, you need to complete some configuration tasks.
+  * Course-wide discussion topics are unified by default, but you can specify that they are :ref:`divided by cohort<Identifying Private CourseWide Discussion Topics>`.

-  * In contrast, if you want content-specific discussion topics to be divided by cohort, you do not need to take any action.
-Instead, you need to complete some configuration tasks only if you want :ref:`content-specific discussion topics to be unified<Make ContentSpecific Discussion Topics Unified>`.
+  * Content-specific discussion topics are divided by cohort by default.
+You do not need to take any action if you want all content-specific discussions to be divided by cohort.
+You only need to change settings if you want to make some :ref:`content-specific discussion topics unified<Make ContentSpecific Discussion Topics Unified>`.

 You complete these procedures in Studio and on the Instructor Dashboard.
 For an optimal student experience, you should make sure that configuration of the